 What is Paint Protection Film (PPF)?

-PPF is Polyurethane film that is applied to a vehicle to protect it from stone chops, bird/bug droppings, swirl marks, light scuffs, key mark vandalism and other road debris that can damage the paint of your vehicle.
-Most frequently this film is applied to the entire vehicle but we can also apply it on the front end only as well as any other painted areas that you wish to.
+Although you may have heard the term paint protection film (or PPF), you may be unclear about what it actually is and how it works.
+In a nutshell, PPF is a Polyurethane film that’s applied to a vehicle in order to protect it from things such as stone chips, bird droppings, bug marks, swirl marks (due to poor cleaning/polishing), light scuffs, key mark vandalism and other everyday road debris that can damage the paint of your vehicle.
+Although the film is most often applied to the entire vehicle, you can choose to only have it applied to the front end or any other specific painted areas that you’d like protected.

 Can Paint Protection Film be used on headlights?

-Yes it can but some car manufacturers apply a coating over the headlights which can be damaged if the PPF is removed from the headlights.
-Covering the headlights is a no cost option to the customer on all our packages.
+Yes it can, but it’s worth pointing out that some car manufacturers apply a coating over the headlights which can be damaged if you decide to remove the PPF from the headlights.
+Covering the headlights is a no-cost option to the customer on all our packages.

-Can I remove the PPF and should I worry about the paint being damaged?
+Can I remove the PPF myself and should I worry about the paint being damaged?

-The answer to this should be a simple No. Most factory paint jobs are properly cured and prepped in most cases and extremely rare to have any issues with paint damage and it is extremely rare that paint work is damaged when removing the PPF.
+Yes, you can usually remove the paint protection film without having to worry about damaging your car’s paintwork.
+In most cases, factory paint jobs are properly cured and prepped and it’s therefore extremely rare to have any issues with paint damage and even rarer for the paintwork to be damaged when removing the PPF.

-Yes, but take extra care not to build up wax against the edges of the film.
-Do not polish or used any chemical which are abrasive.
+Yes, you can, but take extra care not to build up wax against the edges of the film and don’t polish or use any chemicals which are abrasive.

 Can I use detailing clay on the film?